rebecavalverde/help-docs/docs/en/edu/student-view.md

 ## Class and student stream

-When you add student to a class they will see it from their dashboard view.
+When you add a student to a class they will see it from their dashboard view.

 ![Student classes](/help/assets/img/student-view/classList.png)

-From this view they will be able to open a class and see everything shared in it.
+From this view, they will be able to open a class and see everything shared in it.

 ![Class Stream](/help/assets/img/student-view/stream-view.png)